web3/web3.js/docs/docs/guides/Web3_Utils_module/Mastering_web3-utils.md

 ## Conversions to Hex Values

-There are many ways to convert any value into Hexadecimal but one of the most simplest and easiest is to use the function to Hex
-`toHex(any) > Hex` which will accept anry parameter and will always return a Hexadecimal value so this function can accept numbers "big Int", "strings", "booleans" and "objects".
+There are many ways to convert any value into Hexadecimal but one of the simplest and easiest is to use the function to Hex `toHex(any) > Hex` which will accept anry parameter and will always return a Hexadecimal value so this function can accept numbers "big Int", "strings", "booleans" and "objects".
 Below is how you can write them.

 For Numbers: